Hedda Gabler - Chamber Opera Act IV

 32. Quartet: Hedda, Mrs Elvsted, Tesman, Judge Brack

 TESMAN.
 Oh, is that you, my dear Judge, eh?
 BRACK.
 Yes.
 It was imperative I should see you this evening.
 TESMAN.
-I can see you have heard the news about Aunt Rina?
+I can see you have heard the news about Aunt Rina.
 BRACK.
 Yes, that among other things.
 TESMAN.
 Isn't it sad, eh?
 BRACK.
 Well, my dear Tesman, that depends on how you look at it.
 TESMAN.
 Has anything else happened?
 BRACK.
 Yes.
 HEDDA.
 Anything sad, Judge Brack?
 BRACK.
 That, too, depends on how you look at it, Mrs. Tesman.
 MRS. ELVSTED.
 Oh, it is something about Eilert Lövborg!
 BRACK.
 What makes you think that, Madam?
 Perhaps you have heard something–-?
 MRS. ELVSTED.
 No, nothing at all, but–- TESMAN.
 Oh, for heaven's sake, tell us!
 BRACK.
 Well, I regret to say Eilert Lövborg has been taken to the hospital.
 He is lying at the point of death.
 MRS. ELVSTED.
 Oh God, oh God!
-TESMAN.
-To the hospital, and at the point of death!
 HEDDA.
 So soon then–- MRS. ELVSTED.
 I must go to him.
 I must see him alive.
 BRACK.
 It is useless, Madam.
 No one will be admitted.
 MRS. ELVSTED.
 Oh, at least tell me what has happened to him. –-What is it?
 TESMAN.
 You don't mean to say that he has himself–- eh?
 HEDDA.
 Yes, I am sure he has.
 BRACK.
 Unfortunately, you have guessed quite correctly, Mrs. Tesman.
 MRS. ELVSTED.
 Oh, how horrible!
 TESMAN.
 Himself, then!
 Fancy that!
 HEDDA.
 Shot himself!
 BRACK.
 Rightly guessed again, Mrs. Tesman.
 He had shot himself in the breast.
 MRS. ELVSTED.
 Oh, how terrible that he should die like that.
 HEDDA.
 Was it in the breast?
 BRACK.
 Yes, as I told you.
 HEDDA.
 Not in the temple?
 BRACK.
 In the breast, Mrs. Tesman.
 HEDDA.
 Well, well–the breast is a good place, too.
 BRACK.
 How do you mean, Mrs. Tesman?
 HEDDA.
 Oh, nothing–nothing.
 TESMAN.
 But tell me, how have you learnt all this?
 BRACK.
 Through one of the police.
 A man I had some business with.
 HEDDA.
 At last a deed worth doing!
 TESMAN.
 Good heavens, Hedda! what are you saying?
 HEDDA.
 I say there is beauty in this.
 MRS. ELVSTED.
 Oh, Hedda, how can you talk of beauty in such an act!
 HEDDA.
-Eilert Lövborg has himself made up his account with life.
+Eilert Lövborg has made up his account with life.
 He has had the courage to do the one right thing!
 MRS. ELVSTED.
 No, you must never think that was how it happened!
 It must have been in delirium that he did it.
 Just as when he tore up our manuscript!
 BRACK.
 The manuscript?
 Has he torn that up?
 MRS. ELVSTED.
 Yes, last night!
 TESMAN.
 [Softly to HEDDA] Oh, Hedda, we shall never get over this.
 [To all] To think of Eilert going out of the world in this way.
 And not leaving behind him the book that would have immortalised his name!
 MRS. ELVSTED.
 Oh, if only it could be put together again!
 TESMAN.
-Yes, if only it could!
+Yes, if it only could!
 MRS. ELVSTED.
 Perhaps it can, Mr. Tesman.
 [Pulling some papers from her dress.]
 Look here.
 I have kept all the loose notes he used to dictate from. … But they are all mixed up.
 TESMAN.
 Fancy, if we could make something out of them, after all–- We must!
-I will dedicate my life to this task. –-Hedda–you understand, eh?
+I will dedicate my life to this task. –-.
+Hedda–you understand, eh?
 I owe this to Eilert's memory.
 HEDDA.
 Perhaps.
 TESMAN.
 And so, my dear Mrs. Elvsted, we will give our whole minds to it.
 MRS. ELVSTED.
 Yes, yes, Mr. Tesman, I will do the best I can.
 TESMAN.
 Well then. –-Excuse me, my dear Judge.
 Come with me, Mrs. Elvsted.
 [TESMAN and MRS. ELVSTED go into the inner room.
 They sit at the table and examine the papers.]

 33. Duet: Hedda, Judge Brack